The 3 Best Tips on How to Create a Safe Workplace

 Companies have fire drills and provide maps that outline emergency evacuation routes in the facility for the worker’s benefit.

-“Fire is the one of the greatest threats in the workplace.
+“Fire is one of the greatest threats in the workplace.
 Knowing your evacuation procedures can help you escape a deadly situation,” says Saylor.

 Evacuation procedures aren’t just for fires.
 Natural disasters or domestic threats are also why companies have identified the routes workers should use to safely leave the building if an emergency arises.